lua-rocks/luapi/README.md

 This repository was originally forked from `scriptum`, but I rewrote it completely, so now there is little in common between `scriptum` and `luapi`.

+## Important announcement

+The development of this project did not stop!
+I just decided to rewrite everything from scratch again in pure OOP style, in a separate local repository.
+So if you're waiting, please wait a little longer 😽

 ## Similarities and differences

 - Just like `scriptum`, `luapi` generates markdown documentation that you can